It's part of our mission to be a great place to work.

 Giant Rabbit believes that diversity, inclusion, and mutual respect is critical to serving our clients and doing our best work.
 We strive for transparency and equity, both internally and when working with our clients.
 When recruiting, training, promoting, and compensating staff, we do not discriminate based on race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, or veteran status.

 To apply, please send a resume and a cover letter to email@example.com and let us know how you can help us do great work for our clients.

 - Writing sample review

-- Initial phone interview with department head and GR partner
+- Initial phone interview

 - Additional phone interview(s) with tech lead(s) and other staff